 Generic learning outcomes and competences

 Students will learn to work on projects.
-They will also improve their knowledge on modern development and documenting tools.
+They will also improve their knowledge of modern development and documenting tools.

-To understand the process of software development in teams and to get acquaint with real applications that help creating and documenting component-based projects, to learn how to easily prototype graphical user interfaces, what are preconditions of successful free software and usability measurement.
+To understand the process of software development in teams and to get acquainted with real applications that help to create and documenting component-based projects, to learn how to easily prototype graphical user interfaces, what are preconditions of successful free software and usability measurement.

 Syllabus of lectures

 - Introduction, practical rules for the writing of sustainable code and effective usage of IDE

 - Software testing, TDD (Test-Driven Development) and its usage in team development

 - Teamwork, communication, team data sharing, basics of project design and planning